When you visit Miami, you'll find that the vibrant city offers endless possibilities.

 Homestead

-For visitors that want Cuban flavor without the Miami hustle, there's Homestead, Florida.
+For visitors who want Cuban flavor without the Miami hustle, there's Homestead, Florida.

-The gateway to the Everglades, this city sits 45 minutes away from Miami and is a great place to escape to.
+The gateway to the Everglades, this city sits 45 minutes away from Miami and is a great place to escape.

 Here, you can settle in to spend a day at the national park or explore the many NASCAR-related attractions that the area prides itself on.